Home

 What is an energy audit?

-Energy audits assess a church’s current energy use and building condition, using this to identify the suitable energy efficiency works that can be undertaken as the Methodist Church works to reach Net Zero by 2030.
-Audits will recommend actions an individual church can undertake, as well as ruling out any which are unsuitable for the building's heritage, construction or usage.
+Energy audits assess a church’s current energy use and building condition, using this to identify the suitable energy efficiency works that can be undertaken.
+As well as identifying actions, audits will also rule out any which are unsuitable for the building's heritage, construction or usage.

 Why should we get one for our church?

 The Methodist Church has an aspirational target to reach Net Zero by 2030.
 While it is part of our calling as Christians to care for creation, the technical reality of Net Zero works can feel overwhelming.
-An energy audit will help you to take that first step, providing an overview of your building and identifying the next steps for you.
+An energy audit will help with information gathering and prepare you for action.

-Having an audit will also help you to access funding- you will be ready, with a thought-out plan, to apply for grants as soon as they open and so you don’t run the risk of missing out due to over subscription or short application windows.
+Having an audit will also help you to access funding- you will be ready, with a thought-out plan, to apply for grants as soon as they open and won't run the risk of missing out due to short application windows.
 It also demonstrates to grant funders your commitment to this work.
 For more information, see the Fundraising for Net Zero Projects page.

 Is there any funding to help with the cost?